 Students should wear sneakers or martial art shoes from car to dojo - no flip-flops or sandals.
 All students, all belt levels, should be in bare feet or martial art shoes (available from your instructor) during the adult class.
 While on the dojo floor helping with the junior class, it's preferred that assistants go barefoot or wear martial art shoes.
-Plain white sneakers are acceptable.
+Plain white sneakers are acceptable, but not as professional.